 X v Y (2021) – acted in this High Court fatal accident claim on behalf of the estate and dependants of the deceased, involving complex issues of financial and services dependency, including expert care evidence.
 Following provision of a detailed schedule of loss the claim settled at JSM for a substantial six-figure sum.

 X v P (2020) – represented the claimant motorcyclist, who sustained severe orthopaedic injuries to the left limb, pelvis and hip, from an early stage.
 Issues included residual earning capacity, life expectancy and care/aids.
 The claim settled for £575,000.

-X v S (2018) – Stuart was involved in this claim arising out a meniscal injury sustained at work from an early stage, ultimately securing a settlement of £320,000 at a JSM.
+X v S (2018) – Stuart was involved in this employers’ liability claim arising out of a meniscal injury sustained at work from an early stage, ultimately securing a settlement of £320,000 at a JSM.